 I went on hike this morning.
-I woke up at 4am so I could meet up with friends and be on the trail by 5:30.
+I woke up early to be on the trail well before sunrise.
 When we reached the trail head dawn was just barely breaking.
 It was the coolest hike I’ve ever been on.

 You may have heard of this hike.
 Most people refer to it as “Stairway to Heaven” but the official name, the one you’ll find on the trail head sign, is Haiku Stairs (or Haʻikū Stairs).
 It’s a steel staircase made up of 4000 steps that ascends a ridge up from the Valley of Haiku near Kaneohe.
 The steps were built so the military could access a radio station antennae 2000ft up on the mountain during World War II.